Posted on behalf of Phillips Law Group on Oct 10, 2010 in Auto Accidents

 After an Arizona car accident occurs, the usual course of action is for police to report to the scene in order to manage the aftermath.
 Part of their job is to gather information about what caused the accident and to generate a report of it.
 This report could be critical in terms of attaching fault to a negligent driver, and it should be located as soon as possible.
 In addition, names of witnesses who may have seen the collision should also be collected so that their recollection of the events can be gathered and applied to the situation and to the relevant traffic laws.

 When these processes are complete, a decision can be made whether or not to move forward with a legal claim.
-Rather than attempting to handle all of this by yourself, seek the help of experienced Phoenix car accident lawyers if you or someone you love has been injured.
+Rather than attempting to handle all of this by yourself, seek the help of experienced Phoenix personal injury lawyers if you or someone you love has been injured.
 Contact Phillips Law Group today to schedule a free initial consultation.